 Conduction vs Convection Vapes?
 What about both in one.

 If you’re looking to have the advantages of conduction vs convection vapes in one tool, hybrid vapes are an option.

 A hybrid vape applies both conduction and convection heating methods to some degree, as each model will slightly be different to the ratio.

 This means hybrids vapes heat marijuana through its chamber walls and by circulating hot steam at the same time, therefore, holding strengths like a longer battery life with higher quality vapour.

 So with choices of conduction vs convection vapes, and now hybrid ones – how do we make the best decision?

 Conduction vs Convection Vapes: How to Decide?

-Finding the right vaporizer depends on you and you’re preferences, such as how often you consume, your price range and what you’re regularly smoking (concentrate or dry herb).
-Just to name a few.
+Finding the right vaporizer depends on you, and your preferences, such as how often you consume, your price range and what you’re regularly smoking.

-if you’re new to vaping and money is a factor, however, we say it’s probably best to start with an easy-to-use and less expensive conduction vape.
-This way you can experiment if vaping is for you and decide if you’d like to carry on traversing un-treaded vaping territory.
+If you’re new to vaping and money is a factor, however, we say it’s probably best to start with an easy-to-use and less expensive conduction vape.
+This way you can experiment if vaping is for you and decide if you’d like to carry on traversing untreated vaping territory.